-We are a consortium of private colleges and universities that collaborate to use data to improve.
+We are a consortium of colleges and universities that collaborate to advance undergraduate liberal arts education, inclusive excellence, and student success.

 What kinds of data do HEDS institutions share?